TendTo/hycodev/src/posts/barrierbench.md

 **BarrierBench** is a comprehensive benchmark dataset that contains **100 test cases** for evaluating safety verification algorithms and barrier certificate synthesis methods.
 The dataset includes **90 solved problems** with verified barrier certificates and controllers, along with **10 unsolved challenging problems** that serve as open benchmarks.

-Dataset Contents
-The dataset contains dynamical systems spanning continuous-time ODEs, discrete-time systems, and controlled systems across various dimensions (**2D to 8D**).
-Problems include linear systems, nonlinear systems, chaotic attractors, and complex transcendental systems.
+The dataset contains various dynamical systems including continuous-time, discrete-time, and both controlled and autonomous systems across various dimensions 1D to 8D.
+They include linear, nonlinear systems, with initial sets in different topologies like balls and rectangles and unsafe sets represented as balls, rectangles, or unions of rectangles.
 Each problem specifies:

-- ⚙️ System dynamics equations
+- System dynamics equations
-- 🛡️ Initial safe region
+- Initial safe region
-- 🚫 Unsafe region to avoid
+- Unsafe region to avoid
-- ✅ Verified barrier certificate (for solved problems)
+- Verified barrier certificate (for solved problems)
-- 🎮 Control law (for controlled systems)
+- Control law (for controlled systems)

 ## Data Format